matsumoto23/FalCAuN-with-SGA/docker/README.md

 Finally, you can run the Kotlin scripts.
 Open a terminal at the bottom of the desktop.
 Move to the directory containing examples of FalCAuN-with-SGA with `cd /home/matlab/FalCAuN-with-SGA/example/kotlin` and run a script, e.g., `./mealy-nox.main.kts` or `./ATS1.main.kts`.
 Most of the example scripts assumes that the current directory of MATLAB session is the directory of the script.
 Therefore, you also have to run `cd /home/matlab/FalCAuN-with-SGA/FalCAuN/example/kotlin/AT` or `cd /home/matlab/FalCAuN-with-SGA/FalCAuN/example/kotlin/CC` in MATLAB.

-### Run on macOS
-Although this `Dockerfile` can be built and run on macOS with Apple Silicon, some trouble may occur.
-Below, we have listed possible problems to help you solve them.

-- When the container exits immediately after startup, try a different type of VMM.
-  - The setting on VMM can be found in `Settings > General > Virtual Machine Options` in Docker Desktop.
-- When you can not start MATLAB GUI, please try to
-  - Run MATLAB with the command `matlab -nodesktop -nosplash` in the shell where Docker is running.
-  - Then, activate the MATLAB license.
-  - Then, run `addpath('/home/matlab/FalCAuN-with-SGA/FalCAuN/example/kotlin/AT')`, `addpath('/home/matlab/FalCAuN-with-SGA/FalCAuN/example/kotlin/CC')`, and `matlab.engine.shareEngine` in MATLAB.
-  - Finally, follow the instructions to run the scripts.